UoB-COMSM0166/2025-group-16/README.md

 A rhythm music game where players choose their favorite song and score points by hitting notes with perfect timing as they reach the target spots on the screen.
 The better the timing, the higher the score.

-**Feasibility / Difficulty**
+##### Feasibility / Difficulty

-1. Controls, music, and visuals must be perfectly synced for providing an engaging experience..
+- Ensure perfect synchronization between user input, music, and visual feedback to maintain an engaging rhythm experience.
-2. Transform songs into beat points for gameplay.
+- Convert audio tracks into beat points for real-time gameplay.

-**Features**
+##### Features

-1. Simple Controls: Only 2 buttons are needed.
+- Simple controls using only two buttons for accessible and intuitive gameplay.
-2. Multiplayer & Score System: Support multiple players and track scores.
+- Supports multiplayer mode with score tracking and performance comparison.
-3. Multiple Songs & Levels: Offer a variety of songs with multiple level options of each.
+- Includes a variety of songs, each with multiple difficulty levels.

-**Twists / Stages**
+##### Twists / Stages

-1. Basic Gameplay: Playable with keyboard and only one song.
+- **Basic Gameplay**: Single-song mode playable with keyboard controls.
-2. Start Screen: Add a start page before gameplay.
+- **Start Screen**: Introduce a start page before the game begins.
-3. Song Selection: Allow players to choose from three or more songs.
+- **Song Selection**: Allow players to select from a list of three or more songs.
-4. Motion Detection: Add a motion-based gameplay mode.
+- **Motion Detection**: Add a mode where gameplay is controlled via body or hand movement.
-5. Multiplayer: Add a two-player versus mode.
+- **Multiplayer Mode**: Enable a competitive two-player versus mode.
-6. Custom Songs: Enable players to import music and auto-generate rhythm points.
+- **Custom Songs**: Let players upload their own music and auto-generate beat maps.
-7. Visual Recognition for Drumming Action: Integrate image recognition to track players' drumming actions in the air, increasing immersion and making the experience more interactive.
+- **Visual Drumming Recognition**: Integrate visual recognition to detect air-drumming gestures, making gameplay more immersive and interactive.

 #### Final Idea